 ERSRI.org is your source for the latest information from Employees’ Retirement System of Rhode Island, the state’s largest public employee retirement system.

-The nearly $8 billion retirement system handles pension issues for state employees, teachers, the Municipal Employees’ Retirement System (MERS), MERS police and fire, correctional officers, BHDDH nurses, state police and judges.
+The nearly $8 billion retirement system works with state employees, teachers, the Municipal Employees’ Retirement System (MERS), MERS police and fire, correctional officers, BHDDH nurses, state police and judges regarding pension issues.

 Here, you'll find the latest tools to help you plan for your retirement, calculate your benefits and eligibility, and understand how laws and regulations may affect you.

 Are you planning to retire within the next nine months?
 If so, ERSRI offers group retirement counseling at our Warwick office.
 A benefit estimate and retirement forms are provided at the group sessions.
 Please schedule your appointment six to nine months before retirement by contacting ERSRI at 401-462-7600.